 The encoded byte stream structure is a byte stream that may only be interpreted after it has been 'decoded' according to some well-known algorithm.
-For example, 'encoded' data may have been compressed and need to be uncompressed before interpretation.
-It is PDS policy that only publicly available, open source, widely accepted standards be used for the encoding of digital objects within the PDS; the attribute <encoding standard id> identifies the standard.
+For example, 'encoded' data may have been compressed and need to be decompressed before interpretation (the pair is sometimes known as a 'codec').
+It is PDS policy that only publicly available, open source, widely accepted standards be used for the encoding of digital objects within the PDS; an attribute identifies the standard.

-The subclasses of the Encoded Byte Stream class include Encoded\Binary (for files such as PDF and Microsoft Word documents), Encoded\Image (for browse, thumbnail, and document images stored in formats such as GIF, JPEG, and non-raster TIFF), Encoded\Audio (for ancillary and browse data in audio formats such as WAVE) and Encoded\Header (for binary headers such as TIFF headers on raster-formatted TIFF images).
-Encoded\Byte\Stream is not an option for Product Observational.
+The subclasses of Encoded Byte Stream include Encoded\Image (for browse, thumbnail, and document images stored in formats such as GIF, JPEG, and non-raster TIFF), Encoded\Audio (for observational, ancillary and browse audio data), Encoded\Video (for observational video data and documentation), ) and Encoded\Header (for binary headers such as TIFF headers on raster-formatted TIFF images).
+Encoded\Audio and Encoded\Video, are permitted under Product\Observational subject to the following restrictions: